czacha338/pylips/README.md

 ```
 {"powerstate": "On", "volume": 28, "muted": false, "cur_app": {"app": "TV", "channel": {"channel": {"ccid": 644, "preset": "15", "name": "Comedy Central HD"}, "channelList": {"id": "allcab", "version": "19"}}}, "ambilight": {"styleName": "OFF", "isExpert": false}, "ambihue": false}
 ```

+## DOMOTICZ INTEGRATION
+python3 pylips.py --command powerstate
+when in available_commands.json the idx is set for powerstate mode and domoticz is activated in settings.ini, the update of domoticz device is possible

 ## API reference
 The TV's API is roughly based on [JointSpace](http://jointspace.sourceforge.net/) with a current version of 6.2.
 The only available official documentation that I was able to find is for JointSpace version 1, which is incredibly outdated.